thomaskieslich/t3static/README.md

 ./t3static/run-docker
 ```

-If Tools Versions are changed you should rebuild the Docker Image.
+If Tools Versions are changed, you should rebuild the Docker Image with:

 ```bash
 ./t3static/run-docker -rebuild